franciscomello/techno-democratic-movement/README.md

 4- If no clear evidence based conclusion can be drawn, the proposition cannot be accepted.
 It is therefore advised to change the scope of the proposition and resubmit it.

 5- Only propositions that further humanity's wellfare and its scientific potential can be accepted.
-It can never favor science over wellfare and vice versa.
+It can never favor science at the wellfare and vice versa.
 Any other goal is out of TDM's scope.